 |Reports on estimates

-In 2010–11, bills referred to committees had an average reporting deadline of 44 working days.
-This is similar to 2009–10 with an average of 41 working days.
+In 2011–12, of the 98 matters referred to standing committees 78 were bills or packages of bills.
+The bills referred to committees had an average reporting deadline of 44 working days.
+This is the same average reporting deadline as in 2010–11.

 * not including estimates activities – see table 7 for those activities.